-As of 31 December 2021, in conjunction with the awards of NSMVs 1-2 and NSMVs 3-4, the Company secured P&P bonds in the aggregate amount of USD 180.0 million.
-In 2022, in conjunction with the award of NSMV 5, the Company secured a P&P bond in the amount of USD 60.0 million.
+As of 31 December 2022, in conjunction with the awards of NSMVs 1-2, NSMVs 3-4 and NSMV 5, the Company secured P&P bonds in the aggregate amount of USD 240.0 million.
 As a condition of issuing the P&P bonds, the Company was required to post cash collateral for each NSMV.
-As of 31 December 2021, cash collateral in the aggregate amount of USD 33.4 million was posted for NSMVs 1-4.
-In 2022, additional cash collateral of USD 7.0 million was posted for NSMV 5.
-Total cash collateral classified as restricted cash long-term amounts to USD 40.4 million as of 31 December 2022.
+As of 31 December 2022, cash collateral in the aggregate amount of USD 40.4 million was posted for NSMVs 1-5.
+Upon the delivery of NSMV 1 in 2023, a portion (USD 8.0 million) of the cash collateral for the bonds was released.
+As of 31 December 2023, restricted cash long-term of USD 34.2 million pertains to cash collateral posted for NSMVs 2-5.
 It is anticipated that a portion of the total security will be released following the delivery of each NSMV.
 Pursuant to the P&P bonds, PSI is not permitted to pay any dividends without the surety's consent.

-As of 31 December 2021, the Company deposited a total of USD 10.0 million into a reserve fund as contractually required for NSMVs 1 and 2.
-In 2022, the Company deposited an additional USD 5.0 million into a reserve fund as contractually required for NSMV 3.
-It is anticipated that USD 5.0 million will be released following the delivery of each NSMV.
+As of 31 December 2022, the Company deposited a total of USD 15.0 million into reserve funds as contractually required for NSMVs 1-3.
+Upon the delivery of NSMV 1 in 2023, the USD 5.0 million reserve fund required for NSMV 1 was released.
+As of 31 December 2023, restricted cash short-term of USD 10.0 million pertains to reserve funds required for NSMVs 2-3.
+It is anticipated that USD 5.0 million of the total security will be released following the delivery of each NSMV.